 2. SOUTHWEST PASSAGE WINE TRAIL

 Eight wineries in the Laurel Highlands make up the scenic Southwest Passage Wine Trail.
 The cooler climate and higher elevations in this region help cold-hardy native grapes thrive in the shale-based soils.
 You can expect to find varieties like Chardonnay, Cabernet, Franc, Vidal, and Chambourcin.
-Along the way, explore the mountains and valleys of southwestern Pennsylvania — and before you leave, we recommend a stop at destinations like Frank Lloyd Wright’s Fallingwater and the stunning Nemacolin Woodlands Resort.
+Along the way, explore the mountains and valleys of southwestern Pennsylvania — and before you leave, we recommend a stop at destinations like Frank Lloyd Wright’s Fallingwater and the stunning Nemacolin.

 3. GROUNDHOG WINE TRAIL